Rexcrazy804/hjem-impure/README.md

                 $mycoolcolor = rgba(d392fcff)
             '';
             "background".source = gnomebgs + "pills-l.jxl";                     # this applies to .source'd files as well
-            "backgrounds".source = gnomebgs                                     # HOWEVER, presently, folders CANNOT be replaced with a mutable copy
+            "backgrounds".source = gnomebgs                                     # AND DIRECTORIES!!!
         };

         # or alternatively